-Municipal Bond Rate 3.13% per year
+Municipal Bond Rate 2.45% per year

-Investment Rate of Return 7.25% per year, net of investment expenses, including inflation updated for the 2015 valuation pursuant to an experience study of the period 2010-2015.
+Investment Rate of Return 7.25% per year, net of investment expenses, including inflation the 2010-215 experience study.

 Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Last females with credibility adjustments, adjusted for fully generational mortality improvements using Scale MP-2015, based on the last experience study.
+Based on females with credibility adjustments, adjusted for fully generational mortality improvements using Scale MP-2015, based on the 2010-2015 experience study.

-Mortality RP-2014 Healthy Annuitant and Employee generational mortality tables for males and under House Bill No. 2 as amended by 011-2513-CofC.
+Mortality RP-2014 Healthy Annuitant and Employee generational mortality tables for males and for employer contributions in the 2022-23 biennium.